bocadilloproject/bocadillo/docs/guides/app.md

 # The application class

-The main object you'll manipulate in Bocadillo is the `API` object, an ASGI-compliant application.
+The main object you'll manipulate in Bocadillo is the `App` object, an ASGI-compliant application.

 ## Running a Bocadillo app